sunny-coder97/Devops-with-AWS/F. SonarQube/Sonar.md

      * __URL :__ http ://EC2-VM-IP:9000

 * Default Credentials of Sonar user is __admin__ & __admin__

+__NOTE:__ <mark>__When we shut down the EC2 machine in which Sonar Server is running , next time the IP of the machine will change & you have to login as a Sonar User to start the Sonar Server again.__</mark>

 ## Integrate Sonar server with Java Maven App